d1b1/isAPI.js/README.md

 The following are features and changes planned for the next few weeks.

 *  Storage of tests and results for chaining of API behaviors.
-*  Better OAuth signature options.
 *  HTTPS protocal support.
-*  Test for the library.
 *  Hints for API calls.
 *  Swagger UI consumption.
 *  Lastly - refactor to allow it to run in a browser.